git-rep-src/pcat/README.md

 An extension of Ncat for pentesters: [video](https://sendvid.com/wfcvqr9g)

-Pcat preserves all the features of Ncat and adds new ones, divided into two groups:

-* **pre**: work in progress.
-* **post**: enumeration, exploit/tools manager and privilege escalation vector checking on Unix/Windows systems.
+Pcat preserves all the features of Ncat and adds new ones: enumeration, exploit/tools manager and privilege escalation vector checking on Unix/Windows systems.

 ## INSTALLATION